Aandreba/blaze-book/src/intro.md

 # Blaze

 > **Note**\
 > Blaze is still very much unstable and in early development.
-At this stage, methods and traits may be changed without deprecation period.
-Unexpected bugs may arise.
+At this stage, methods and traits may be changed without deprecation period, backwards compatibility isn't guaranteed, and unexpected bugs may arise.

 Blaze is a Rust crate that has the goal of **rustifying** and **simplyfying** as much as possible the OpenCL experience.